Ankush611/IOT/PRAC_DESC.md

 		give commands
 		/start - to start the BotFather bot
-		/newbot - to create you own bot give name to your bot like "RahulCoolBot" is mine. give unique username to your bot like "rahulcoolbot" is mine.
+		/newbot - to create you own bot give name to your bot like "Panda69Bot" is mine. give unique username to your bot like "PandaBot" is mine.
-		Now you will get a token to access HTTP API.
+		Now you will get a token to access HTTP API.(example: 1101103543:AAGtvuQP0Nmo25Tz4Fre-2OFO-qg69d571o)

 Step 2: Install telepot package in python to code the bot in python.